evalevaluatesexpressionin the environment indicated byenvironment.The default for

 Note that the conversion procedure can be used for guaranteeing the type of the parameter object's binding and/or to perform some conversion of the value.

-special form, when given a parameter object
+The parameterize special form, when given a parameter object

 and a value, binds the parameter